List of creepypastas: Siren Head

-Created by Toronto-based horror illustrator Trevor Henderson in 2018, Siren Head is a tall, thin, and skeletal figure with rotting skin and two sirens for a head.
-The sirens sometimes blare random words in a "staticky" voice; in other stories, they scream garbled music and radio reports, the sounds of people screaming for help, or Emergency Alert System broadcasts.
+Created in 2018 by Canadian horror artist and illustrator Trevor Henderson, Siren Head is a 40-foot-tall, thin, skeletal figure with rotting, mummified, emaciated skin and two rusted siren-like megaphones for a head.
+The sirens sometimes blare random words in a "staticky" voice; in other stories, they scream garbled music and radio reports, the sounds of people speaking or screaming for help, or Emergency Alert System broadcasts, mimicking voices and sounds to lure them into the forest.
 Siren Head became popular online in 2020, to Henderson's surprised delight.
 It was featured in viral YouTube and TikTok videos, as well as numerous indie games with retro aesthetics, leading Henderson to gain many teenage fans.

-Some YouTubers made a 12 ft model of the monster, and one-man developer Modus Interactive created a Siren Head game which was played by YouTubers Markiplier and Jacksepticeye.
+Some YouTubers made a 12 ft model of the monster, and one-man developer Modus Interactive created a Siren Head video game which was played by YouTubers Markiplier, PewDiePie and Jacksepticeye.
 Writers for PC Gamer and The Daily Dot have compared the creepypasta to Slender Man.
 It was the topic of an episode of the PBS show Monstrum.
-In a Viz Media YouTube video where horror mangaka Junji Ito was shown pictures of internet monsters, he deemed Siren Head the best.
+In a Viz Media YouTube video where Japanese horror mangaka Junji Ito was shown pictures of internet monsters, he deemed Siren Head the best.
+Trevor Henderson is known for creating other viral internet fictional cryptids like Long Horse, Cartoon Cat and Bridge Worm.
+In 2026, a film was announced with Warner Bros.
+Pictures acquiring film rights.
+It will be written by Zach Cregger and Brian Duffield, with the latter also directing.